Employment Discrimination Lawyer in Rochester, NY

 If you have been a victim of employment discrimination, consider filing a claim with your employer.
 Your company should list the protocol for filing a claim in the manual or handbook.
 If your employer refuses to correct the problem, it’s time to talk to a lawyer.

-Schedule a free phone consultation with The Cimino Law Firm.
+Schedule a confidential phone consultation with The Cimino Law Firm.
 During the meeting, you will go over the evidence you have to support your claim.
 Don’t worry if you don’t have a lot of evidence yet.
 Your lawyer should be able to tell you if you have a cause for a claim.

 If you do, you can take the next step and visit the office in Webster or Rochester.
 Bring your evidence with you during your visit.
 Then The Cimino Law Firm will begin investigating your case.
 This might include interviewing other people at your place of business and requesting work-related documents.